Celarity Blog • Updated Dec 20, 2021

 If you decide that using a recruiter is the right choice for you, ensure that you seek out an expert with strong recommendations and reviews along with a person who has a specialized background in working with executives in your field of expertise.

 Are you ready to begin the search for your next leadership challenge?
-There’s one more topic I want to cover before you start making that targeted list.
-Please stick with me for Part V where we’ll review one more way to ensure your success when switching leadership roles: the ever-important art of negotiation.
+There’s one more topic we want to cover before you start making that targeted list.
+Please stick with us for Part V where we’ll review one more way to ensure your success when switching leadership roles: the ever-important art of negotiation.